andro2ss/vue_weatherWidget/README.md

 * JavaScript
 * VUE
 * CSS
-* AXIOS
-* REST API
+* REST API - Axios
 * Firestore / Firebase

 ## Setup
-###To run this project, clone repo and install it locally using npm:
+### To run this project, clone repo and install it locally using npm:

 ```
 $ npm install